CrossCountry: Extensions

+Until 2019, CrossCountry also extended a limited number of Plymouth services to Newquay during the summer timetable to serve additional holiday traffic to the Cornish seaside resort.
+These services were not restarted after being paused during the COVID-19 pandemic in 2020.

 Special services

 CrossCountry extended some of its Bournemouth services to Weymouth for the Sailing at the 2012 Olympics & Paralympics.
 There were two services Monday to Saturday in each direction with one in each direction on Sundays.
 These ran express to Weymouth from Bournemouth.
 One train also operated a Weymouth to Bournemouth return journey, calling at Wareham and Poole.

 Proposed services

 During December 2016, CrossCountry published a consultation document for changes to the timetable proposed to be implemented in December 2017.
 These included: